 Project, was previously owner of the Mountain Windsong store, which sold items

 made by Cherokee artisans

 NWCP received an early planning grant from the Eagle Staff Fund.
-More recently,
+Later,

 the feasibility of reviving a weaving cooperative (Sequoyah Weavers Guild),

-which will encourage elderly weavers to train young people and will work to
+which would encourage elderly weavers to train young people and work to

 find new markets.
 We believe this craft, deserves the same high status as